Rob--W/cors-anywhere/README.md

   environment variables (e.g. `https_proxy`, `no_proxy`, etc.).
 * array of strings `originBLOCKLIST` - If set, requests whose origin is listed are blocked.
   Example: `['https://bad.example.com', 'http://bad.example.com']`
-* array of strings `originWhitelist` - If set, requests whose origin is not listed are blocked.
+* array of strings `originALLOWLIST` - If set, requests whose origin is not listed are blocked.
   If this list is empty, all origins are allowed.
   Example: `['https://good.example.com', 'http://good.example.com']`
 * function `checkRateLimit` - If set, it is called with the origin (string) of the request.
 If this